plblum/jivs/docs/Jivs_API.md

 - `propertyName` – The actual property name on the model.
 If its the same as `ValueHostConfig.name`, this can be undefined.
 Helps mapping between model and valuehost, especially when using the [ModelReader and ModelWriter](#modelreader-and-modelwriter). `ModelReader` and `ModelWriter` permit dot notation to locate a property of a child, such as "Address.Street1".
 - `modelReaderRule` - Assists the `ModelReader` to adjust values moving from the model to the ValueHost.
 See [ModelReader](#modelreader-and-modelwriter).
 - `modelWriterRule` - Assists the `ModelWriter` to adjust values moving from the ValueHost to the model.
 See [ModelWriter](#modelreader-and-modelwriter).
+- `elementIdentifier` -
+    When provided, this is used to identify the input element in the UI that is associated with this `FieldValueHost`.

+    Some usages:
+    - Match to the id= attribute of an HTML input element.
+    - Match to the name= attribute of an HTML input element.
+    - Match to a data-* attribute of an HTML input element.
+    - Selector syntax for document.querySelector() or jQuery to find the element.

+    ```ts
+    let fvh = vhm.getFieldValueHost('fieldName');
+    let fldId = fvh.getElementIdentifier();
+    let fld = document.getElementById(fldId);
+    ```
+    FieldValueHost.getElementIdentifier() method allows you to supply a template for which this value is inserted where the "{0}" is found.

+    This value is sometimes resolved after configuration.
+In that case, you can set it later:
+    ```ts
+    let fvh = vhm.getFieldValueHost('fieldName');
+    fvh.setElementIdentifier('resolved ID');
+    ```

 ### Getting a ValueHost
 Start with a `ValueHostsManager` instance.
 It should already be configured with ValueHosts.
 Supposing *vhm* has that `ValueHostsManager`, do this to get a `ValueHost`: